stormpath/stormpath.github.io/source/ruby/product-guide/index.markdown

 3. Click the application name.
 4. Click the **Account Store** tab.
 5. Click **Add Account Store**.
-6. In the *account store* list, select the appropriate directory.<br>
+6. In the *account store* list, select the appropriate directory.<br />
-7. If the directory contains groups, you can select all users or specific group for access.<br>
+7. If the directory contains groups, you can select all users or specific group for access.<br />
-8. Click **Add Account Store**.<br>
+8. Click **Add Account Store**.<br />

 **Code:**